To learn more about large language models, see Introduction to LLMs.

 - High-stakes work where the extra reasoning investment is justified

-Bolt agents now support importingclaude.md files directly into projects.
-When a claude.md file is present, it is detected and used automatically, with no additional setup required.
+Bolt supports importingclaude.md files directly into projects.
+When a claude.md file is present, it’s detected and used automatically, with no additional setup required.

 - Click the plus icon in the chatbox.